vpanyushenko/bubbles/src/assets/markdown/changelog/index.md

 - ImageForm can accept extensions
 - Input components have a disabled state now
 - Tag before color is changed from primary to primary-light
+- Checkbox, Switch, and Radio components have a `background` property to make them look in line with other form elements.

 **Fixed**